Universality for roots of derivatives of entire functions via finite free probability: Introduction

-To make the connection between even Jensen polynomials and Cosine Universality more explicit, we propose, and verify in Theorem \ref{thm:Laguerre uni}, the following universality principle for even Jensen polynomials. \begin{principle}[Laguerre Universality] For a large class of functions $f$, the unshifted even Jensen polynomials of $f^{(2n)}$ converge, after rescaling, to the generalized Laguerre polynomials \end{principle} To see why this universality principle is directly connected to Cosine Universality we point out the following proposition whose proof follows from direct computation of coefficients.
+To make the connection between even Jensen polynomials and Cosine Universality more explicit, we propose, and verify in Theorem \ref{thm:Laguerre uni}, the following universality conjecture for even Jensen polynomials. \begin{conjecture}[Laguerre Universality] For a large class of functions $f$, the unshifted even Jensen polynomials of $f^{(2n)}$ converge, after rescaling, to the generalized Laguerre polynomials \end{conjecture} To see why Laguerre Universality is directly connected to Cosine Universality we point out the following proposition whose proof follows from direct computation of coefficients.
 As we will see in Section \ref{sec:Finite free probability}, the even Jensen polynomials of cosine have an extremely natural position in finite free probability theory.

 \begin{proposition} Let $\{J_{d,0}\}_{d=0}^{\infty}$ be the even Jensen polynomials of $\cos(z)$ of shift $0$ (so that $J_{d,0}$ is a polynomial of degree $d$).
 Then and where $\He_{2d}$ and $L_{d}^{\left(-\frac{1}{2}\right)}$ are defined in \eqref{eq:Hermite def} and \eqref{eq:Laguerre -1/2 def}, respectively. \end{proposition}